-Establish a time series of catch and effort data independent of the commercial fishery for sole and plaice in the Kattegat and Skagerrak.
-The survey has been initiated in 2004 and provides currently the main input data set for the IIIa sole assessment.
+Establish a time series of catch and effort data independent of the commercial fishery for sole and plaice in the Kattegat and the southern Skagerrak.
+The survey has been initiated in 2004 and provides currently the main input data set for the 3a sole assessment.

 So far, the survey has been conducting using two commercial fishing vessels in parallel.
 In the future, the survey shall be conducted with RV Havfisken using the same commercial flatfish trawl as before.
-The survey area is indicated in Fig. #.10.
+The survey area is indicated in Fig. 1G.9.

-Fig. #.10: Survey area and provisional station allocation for the flatfish survey with RV Havfisken in area IIIa.
+Fig. 1G.9: Survey area and provisional station allocation for the flatfish survey with RV Havfisken in area 3a.